 Johnny Depp says Hollywood is boycotting him

-In a recent interview with The Sunday Times, the actor detailed his recent legal situation, life turmoil and acting career.
+In a recent interview with a leading newspaper, the actor detailed his recent legal situation, life turmoil and acting career.

 Depp, whose ex-wife Amber Heard has accused him of domestic violence, called his fall from Hollywood's good graces an "absurdity of media mathematics."